10 Reasons to Visit Southwest Arkansas in the Fall

 6. Take on an Epic

-Southwest Arkansas is home to two Epic mountain bike trails: The Womble Trail and Lake Ouachita Vista Trail near Mount Ida.
+Southwest Arkansas is home to three Epic mountain bike trails: The Womble Trail, the Lake Ouachita Vista Trail and sections of the Ouachita National Recreation Trail.
 Epic routes, a recognition given by IMBA (International Mountain Bicycling Association), are known around the country and world as ‘must ride’ trails for mountain bikers to try out.
-Overall, Arkansas has four Epic mountain bike routes, a testament to the great terrain we have for biking in the state.
+Overall, Arkansas has five Epic mountain bike routes, a testament to the great terrain we have for biking in the state.

 7. Championship Crystals

 Mount Ida is well known as being not only the Quartz Crystal Capital of the World, but also as home to the annual World Championship Crystal Dig!
-You can compete in this championship event, which is October 10-12, or check out one of the many places to dig for crystals in town like Wegner Crystal Mines.
+You can compete in this championship event, which takes place each October, or check out one of the many places to dig for crystals in town like Wegner Crystal Mines.

 8. Suzanne’s Fruit Farm